Comedian Jim Gaffigan apologises over peddling Moriori, Māori myth used to justify colonialism in Amazon Prime special

 "The idea Māori displaced Moriori was taught to generations of New Zealanders, and it could take generations to correct that."

-Moriori were their own, distinct people, and arrived to Rekohu, Rangihaute, Hokorereoro, and other nearby islands (making up the Chatham Islands) between 1000 and 1400AD.
+Moriori were their own, distinct people, and arrived to Rekohu, Rangihaute, Hokorereoro, and other nearby islands from eastern Polynesia (making up the Chatham Islands) between 1000 and 1400AD.

 The myth of displacement was long peddled, along with the idea they were racially inferior, by the government through school textbooks.